HITECHCRIME/HC_SG51_Colorized_World/README.md

-upping gear will bring the light - close brings the light to us that's when the truest colours come out so bring the light close to me aye
+upping gear will bring the light - close brings the light to us that's when the truest colours come out so bring the flame close to me aye

 (fades)

-upping gear will bring the light - close brings the light to us that's when the truest colours come out so bring the light close to me aye
+upping gear will bring the light - close brings the light to us that's when the truest colours come out so bring the flame close to me aye

 <the singing part>yee eeee uuuu-uuuuuuu (annfran)